Mystery Island (1937 film)

 Mystery Island is a 1937 Australian film shot almost entirely on location near Lord Howe Island.
 It is best remembered for the mysterious disappearance of two of its cast after filming completed.

 Plot

 Two women and eight men are shipwrecked on a South Pacific island.
 There is a murderer amongst them.
-Only the murderer and the ship's captain knows his identity but the captain has lost his memory.
+Only the murderer and the ship's captain know his identity but the captain has lost his memory.